GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-vpc-sc/README.md

 The default perimeter is exposed via the `perimeters.default` variable which allows customizing most of its features.

 The only exception is the list of restricted services, which is configured via a YAML file with a list of services.
-To configure restricted services edit the list in `data/restricted-services.yaml`, or point the stage to your own file via the `factories_config.
+To configure restricted services edit the list in `data/restricted-services.yaml`, or set the list of services in the `restricted_services` perimeter attribute.

 Note that it's not enough to define access levels and ingress/egress policies via their variables or via factory files: in order for them to be deployed they also need to be referenced by name in the perimeter via the attributes shown in this example.